There has been a huge shift in how crime is committed within the past few decades.

 You've certainly had many successes in the past.

 That's not an obvious conclusion for the recruiter to make.
-You need to help them realize why you're the best by quantifying your worth using solid metrics and numbers.
+You need to help them realize why you're the best by quantifying your worth using solid metrics and numbers in the resume.

 Here's a better example to follow: